Abe Fettig: Resume

 Hello, I'm Abe Fettig.
 I'm a software developer with over twenty years of experience building web, desktop, and mobile apps.
 My current main project is FilmLab.
 I live in Maine, USA with my wife Hannah and our two children.

 What I do

-In 2005 my book on working with network protocols in Twisted, Twisted Network Programming Essentials, was published by O'Reilly.
+- In 2005 my book on writing network clients and servers with the Twisted framework, Twisted Network Programming Essentials, was published by O'Reilly.

 - From 1999 to 2005 I worked as a programer building web-based database applications.

 I'm sometimes available for consulting work on a daily or weekly basis.
 If you have a project where you think I could be of help, get in touch!
 The best way to reach me is by email at email@example.com.
 You can also find me on LinkedIn.